-NORTHWEST GROWER SEES OPPORTUNITY IN MEETING CONSUMERS' NEW EXPECTATIONS, AND ENLISTS OTHER AREA FARMERS TO HELP MEET DEMAND farmed in a manner that aligned with many of the Food Alliance concepts.
-Getting certified as a step toward gaining greater returns made sense to him.
+NORTHWEST

+GROWER SEES

+OPPORTUNITY

+IN MEETING

+CONSUMERS' NEW

+EXPECTATIONS,

+AND ENLISTS OTHER

+AREA FARMERS TO

+HELP MEET

+DEMAND

 In 1996, Reardan, Washington farmer Fred Fleming sat through a presentation by a representative of Food Alliance, an organization that certifies farms and ranches for sustainable practices.
 Food buyers interested in products grown with proven levels of social and environmental responsibility count on Food Alliance certification as independent verification of the food producers' practices.